Simultaneous shape and topology optimization of wings: Parametrization

 A fixed wing skin thickness, $w_e$, can be achieved when setting the filter radius, $r_e$, and the threshold value gap $\Delta\eta$ for the smooth Heaviside functions according to \cite{Luo2019}:

-It is noted that the wing skin should be at least two elements thick, such that $w_e$ is twice the average element sidelength, to ensure that only solid elements are loaded by the load transfer scheme discussed in \cref{sec:loadtrans}.
+It is noted that the wing skin should be at least two elements thick, such that $w_e$ is twice the average element side length, to ensure that only solid elements are loaded by the load transfer scheme discussed in \cref{sec:loadtrans}.

+As seen in \cref{fig:var_aggreg}, the erosion-dilation process for the modeling of the wing skin places half of the skin material outside the wing shape from the shape parametrization discussed in \cref{sec:pandisc}.
+The outside of the skin could be aligned with the parametrization by using $\eta=0.95$ and $\eta=0.5$ for the eroded and dilated fields, respectively.
+The relation between skin thickness and filter radius would then be $r_e\approx1.5w_e$.
+However, only using the erosion step could be problematic, as this could result in loads being transferred to degrees of freedom only belonging to void elements.